 Board of Directors:

-Another former teacher on the CRAAB! board who is retired from a lengthy career as an elementary school teacher.
+Nancy is a former teacher on the CRAAB! board who is retired from a lengthy career as an elementary school teacher.
 She is a volunteer for the Albany affiliate of the Susan G. Komen Foundation.
 When in Albany, Nancy attends St Peter’s Episcopal Church.
 She is also an active member of the Mary Washington Alumni Association and the South Colonie Retired Teachers Association.
 When Nancy is in residence in Vail, CO, she volunteers at the Vail Medical Center and for Bravo.
 Nancy helps write and edit the CRAAB! newsletter as well as brochures and informational flyers.
 She participates in fund-raising walks, health fairs and CRAAB! educational programs and events.

 Also a retired elementary school teacher and has served as the president of the South Colonie Retired Teachers Association for the past several years.
 An avid reader, Janet organized a book club after she retired and is the club’s facilitator.
 Janet has written and edited brochures, pamphlets and educational materials for CRAAB!.
 Janet was personally touched by cancer when she was a primary care giver for a family member who eventually succumbed to the illness.